meneguzzi/meneguzzi-final-projects/README.md

 - Implement an [HGN planner](http://www.aaai.org/ocs/index.php/IJCAI/IJCAI13/paper/view/6839)
 - Implement an [AgentSpeak(L)](http://www.upv.es/sma/teoria/teoria_ag/agentspeakl/agentspeakl-rao.pdf) interpreter in Python
 - Reimplement the core of the [Jason](http://jason.sf.net) interpreter using a micro-kernel architecture that allows network-based debugging
-- *Fancy UI for Jason:* Integrate some fancy UI engine into an agent programming platform, for example, the [Mason framework](http://www.cs.gmu.edu/~eclab/projects/mason/)
 - *Normative Gold Miners:* Implement and evaluate a variation of the gold miners simulator with a parameterisable norm monitor so that certain norms can be specified as well as a customisable norm detection mechanism
-- *Integrating Jason with a Visualisation Tool:* Assuming [DIVAs](http://mavs.utdallas.edu/projects/divas) is open in some way (it does not look like it at this point), integrate the Jason interpreter in it to do norm based behaviour simulation.
+- *Integrating Jason with a Visualisation Tool:* Assuming [DIVAs](http://mavs.utdallas.edu/projects/divas) is open in some way (it does not look like it at this point), integrate an agemt interpreter in it to do norm based behaviour simulation.
-- Integrate LEGO Mindstorms software to Jason (this should be relatively easy)
+- Compare agents implemented using the [Profeta Python](https://github.com/corradosantoro/profeta) BDI engine with traditional approaches

 ## Projects I'd like to do now